 - class arcade.Camera(*, viewport: Tuple[int, int, int, int] | None = None, projection: Tuple[float, float, float, float] | None = None, zoom: float = 1.0, rotation: float = 0.0, anchor: Tuple[float, float] | None = None, window: Window | None = None)#

-The Camera class is used for controlling the visible viewport.
+The Camera class is used for controlling the visible viewport, the projection, zoom and rotation.
 It is very useful for separating a scrolling screen of sprites, and a GUI overlay.
 For an example of this in action, see Move with a Scrolling Screen - Centered.

 Get or set the rotation anchor for the camera.